Before you go

 On a solitary adventure, what better place to restore energy and connect with nature than on a walk to Wainuiototo Bay - otherwise known as New Chum beach?

 Once there please stay on the track and the beach.
-Please don't explore beyond the beach or on private land as there is Kauri Dieback in this area that needs to be contained.
+Please don't explore beyond the beach or on private land as there is Kauri Dieback disease in this area that needs to be contained.

 New Chum is the sort of good for your soul place where it’s entirely possible to witness Orca or Dolphins swimming the length of the beach.
 They are languid beasts, possessing that same New Chum quality of stillness, even when moving.
 A solitary Dotterel can twitter and skittle safely across the sand.
-These delicate birds are free from the threat of dogs and hoards of people at New Chum.
+These delicate birds are free from the threat of dogs and hordes of people at New Chum.

 It’s a fifteen minute rock hop back to William Mangakahia Lagoon Reserve from the bottom of the track.
-By that final slippery stream crossing, your footsteps will be more certain.
+By that final stream crossing, your footsteps will be more certain.
 You are likely to be more relaxed and more observant, noticing all the details of the stunning natural environment surrounding you.

 Yet it gives so much more than you can imagine.
 Time ceases to exist once your feet hit the beach at New Chum.
 There is a quality of stillness and silence to this place.
 It is a quality that has become so rare in today’s noisy cluttered world, that you may not know you’re craving it until you get there.
 New Chum beach, hidden away on The Coromandel is a prehistoric piece of paradise.
 It is off the beaten track.
 You do have to go out of your way to find it.
-But like anything worthwhile, the effort is worth it.
+But like anything worthwhile, the effort is rewarding.
 Experience it for yourself.